mk5912/velocity_service_unix/README.md

 # Branch description
 This "DEV" branch is for testing new/ updated features and may not work reliably!
+If swapping from the main branch to this Dev branch, please check the uninstall section below.

 # velocity_service_unix
 A Unix systemd service setup for Velocity Minecraft proxy.